ReginaNuzzo/markdown-cv/index.md

 <br>Planned and facilitated two-day policy workshop for p-values scholars on building consensus, and coordinated writing  the ASA Statement on P-Values (with ASA Executive Director Ron Wasserstein), ["The ASA’s statement on p-values: context, process, and purpose." _The American Statistician_, November 2015](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108?scroll=top&needAccess=true#.XAhSzKfMzrI)

 **Consultant, George Washington School of Media and Public Affairs**
-<br>Developed and presented sessions for a two-day workshop for on science writing for George Washington University, Washington, D.C., April 13 -14, 2015.
+<br>Developed and presented sessions for two-day workshop on public engagement of science for George Washington University, Washington, D.C., April 13-14, 2015.

 **Writer, _Reader’s Digest_**
 <br>Researched and wrote “News from the World of Medicine” monthly column, 2012 - 2013.